Archdiocese of Zamboanga: History

 In 1951, Cagayan de Oro became an archdiocese, the first in the island of Mindanao.
 All episcopal jurisdictions in Mindanao and Sulu, including Zamboanga, became suffragans of this archdiocese.

-The Diocese of Zamboanga was further divided when the Prelature Nullius of Davao was established and separated in 1949, the Prelature of Cotabato in 1950, the Prelature of Isabela, Basilan in 1963 and the Prelature of Ipil in 1979.
+The Diocese of Zamboanga was further divided when the Prelature Nullius of Davao was established and separated in 1949; the Prelature of Cotabato in 1950; the Prelature of Isabela, Basilan, in 1963; and the Prelature of Ipil in 1979.

-Zamboanga was established an archdiocese on May 15, 1958 by Pope Pius XII.
+Zamboanga was established as an archdiocese on May 15, 1958, by Pope Pius XII, with the appointment of Bishop Luis Del Rosario, SJ, as its first Metropolitan Archbishop.
 As an ecclesiastical province, the Archdiocese of Zamboanga included Zamboanga City and had as suffragans the Prelature of Ipil in Zamboanga Sibugay, the Prelature of Isabela in Basilan and the Apostolic Vicariate of Jolo.
 Its titular patroness is Our Lady of the Pillar, and its secondary patron is Saint Pius X.

-The Second Plenary Council of the Philippines adopted the Community of Disciples as the prime model of the Church, with focus on being a Church of the Poor.
+The Second Plenary Council of the Philippines (PCP II) adopted the Community of Disciples as the prime model of the Church, with focus on being a Church of the Poor.
 The challenge for the archdiocese in Zamboanga is to incarnate the vision of PCP II.

 An Archdiocesan Pastoral Assembly was held early in 1995, formalizing preparations for the Second Archdiocesan Pastoral Assembly of Zamboanga in 1996.

-Among the Catholic institutions in the Archdiocese of Zamboanga are 2 colleges, 6 secondary schools, 6 elementary schools, and 8 kindergarten schools.
-Charitable and social institutions include a leprosarium, 5 free clinics, 1 orphanage and 1 child center.
+Among the Catholic institutions in the Archdiocese of Zamboanga are four colleges, six secondary schools, six elementary schools, and eight kindergarten schools.
+Charitable and social institutions include a leprosarium, five free clinics, one orphanage and one child center.

-In 2010, the Zamboanga archdiocese celebrated the 100th anniversary of its establishment as the first diocese in Mindanao with a commemorative mass on April 12, 2010.
-The 50th or golden anniversary of its establishment as an archdiocese (1958-2008) was part of this celebration.
+In 2010, the Archdiocese of Zamboanga celebrated the 100th anniversary of its establishment as the first diocese in Mindanao with a commemorative celebration of the Holy Eucharist on April 12, 2010, presided by then Archbishop Romulo Valles.
+The fiftieth or golden anniversary of its establishment as an archdiocese (1958–2008) was part of this celebration.